Rivals and friends: How the World Transplant Games connected Erik and Elmar

 “Before that, I didn’t know anyone who was doing so much sport after a transplant,” Van Rompaye told CNN Sports.
 “Not those long distances.
 That was not so common at all.”

 Since Perth, they’ve kept in touch, swapping notes on training, injuries and aging.
-This week, they’ll face each other again at the 2025 World Transplant Games in Dresden, Germany, yet both arrive in central Europe with new challenges to overcome.
+This week, they faced each other again at the 2025 World Transplant Games in Dresden, Germany, despite both arriving in central Europe with new challenges to overcome.
 Nerve damage from Van Rompaye’s surgery has slowed his running while a recent back injury sidelined Sprink from a half marathon.

+They competed against each other in the 10km cycling race and sprint triathlon.
+Sprink won the silver medal in both races, as well as the 20km team cycling race, while Van Rompaye took the gold medal in the sprint triathlon and fourth place in the 10km cycling.

-Around 2,200 participants – including organ donors and donor families – aged 4 to 89 from 51 countries will compete in events ranging from track and field to badminton, swimming, and even pétanque (a French boules sport).
+Around 2,200 participants – including organ donors and donor families – aged 4 to 89 from 51 countries competed in events ranging from track and field to badminton, swimming, and even pétanque (a French boules sport).

 Why they compete